Putin says Romney stance shows Russia right about missile shield

 Last week, Putin said that Romney’s criticism was in large part electioneering, but that his apparent animosity meant Russia’s suspicions about a missile shield the United States is building in Europe would only deepen if he is elected.

-U.S. plans for a missile defence shield in Europe, which Washington has already started to deploy, have been a major irritant in U.S.-Russia relations.
+U.S. plans for a missile defense shield in Europe, which Washington has already started to deploy, have been a major irritant in U.S.-Russia relations.

 Washington says the shield is meant to counter a potential threat from Iran and will pose no risk to Russia.